Lit-97/portfolio/README.md

-# Salon Luxe – Next.js Project
+# Personal Portfolio Website

-This project is a modern redesign of the Salon Luxe website, created to showcase my growth as a web developer.
-The original Salon Luxe site was my first website project.
-With this new version, I wanted to highlight my improved skills and create a fully interactive, visually appealing site.
+This project is my personal portfolio website, designed to showcase my skills, projects, and services as a software engineer.
+Built using HTML, CSS, and JavaScript, the site serves as a digital business card and a platform to connect with potential clients and collaborators.

 ## Table of contents